julemandennb/CMDMaker/README.md

 # CMDMaker
-project make a cmd file
- to make cmd file Fast
+ to make cmd file Fast and easy for user